Living Learning Communities

 - Create a greater sense of connection to the university community

-Our current LLC offerings include communities organized around our Honors program, major/academic program, required Core Curriculum classes.
+Our current LLC offerings include communities organized around our Honors program, major/academic program, and required Core Curriculum classes.
 Other lifestyle and identity based options include Substance Free, Black, Queer & Trans LLC's.
 The LLCs are housed in South Campus, which is also home to all first-year RWU students.
 Each LLC will be comprised of a cohort of approximately 24-26 students, who will share at least one class, a faculty and resident advisor, as well as a variety of on-and off-campus academic and social experiences.

 At RWU, our LLCs: